-Depending on the size of the enterprise and operations, payroll tax will be assessed at 10 per cent or 14 per cent of total annual remuneration paid to the employee or deemed employee; 8 per cent may be deducted from the employee at source, whereas the remainder is paid by the employer or self-employed person.
+Depending on the size of the enterprise and operations, payroll tax will be assessed at 10 per cent (if the enterprise employs fewer than 7 persons) or 14 per cent of total annual remuneration paid to the employee or deemed employee; 8 per cent may be deducted from the employee at source, whereas the remainder is paid by the employer or self-employed person.
 No deduction shall be made in respect of the first US\$10,000 of actual remuneration paid to an employee in any financial year (which currently corresponds with the calendar year).